apache/incubator-nlpcraft/README.md

 Built with a singular focus - provide developers with unprecedented productivity and efficiency when building  modern NLI applications.

 ### Advanced NLP Toolset
-Combines easy-of-use and development productivity with state-of-the-art NLP capabilities like short-term-memory (STM) support, advanced intent DSL with deterministic matching, and composable NEs.
+Combines ease-of-use and development productivity with state-of-the-art NLP capabilities like short-term-memory (STM) support, advanced intent DSL with deterministic matching, and composable NEs.

 ### Java-First
 REST API and Java-based implementation natively supports the world's largest ecosystem of development tools, multiple programming languages, frameworks and services.